Sod Installation Cost in Santa Fe, NM

 Most New Mexico jurisdictions adopt these:

-Why this matters: Hiring an unlicensed contractor in New Mexico can void your homeowner's insurance, leave you liable for worker injuries, and result in code-violation fines.
-Always verify license + insurance before signing contracts.
+Why this matters: Hiring an unqualified or uninsured contractor in New Mexico can create insurance, inspection, warranty, and code-compliance problems.
+Always verify license or registration requirements, insurance, permit responsibility and inspection closeout before signing contracts.

 Sod Installation — National Guide